 Who Shouldn’t Buy: Heavy-pack hikers who need a stiff shank or waterproofing.

-Head-to-Head: Compared with the HOKA Bondi, the Clifton is lighter and more responsive but has a slightly less substantial platform and less medial posting.
+Head-to-Head: Compared with the HOKA Bondi, the HOKA Clifton 9 is lighter and more responsive but has a slightly less substantial platform and less medial posting.

 HOKA Bondi 9

-Overview: Maximal-cushion road/trail crossover built around premium foam (high-rebound EVA) and HOKA’s Active Foot Frame/J-Frame for enhanced rearfoot stability; wide base and tall stack height offer a broad, supportive heel cradle.
+Overview: HOKA Bondi 9 is a maximal-cushion road/trail crossover built around premium foam (high-rebound EVA) and HOKA’s Active Foot Frame/J-Frame for enhanced rearfoot stability; wide base and tall stack height offer a broad, supportive heel cradle.
 Knit upper with plush collar; removable sockliner; no embedded rock plate.
 Available in standard and wide fittings.
 Designed for long miles and heavy cushioning needs.

 Specs